If you have hopes of achieving total freedom from your glasses, then LASIK is your best bet. But not everyone can receive LASIK.

 Whatever the reason, your vision must be stable for an entire year or more before you can get LASIK.
 If your vision is unstable while you get LASIK, it could lead to complications or your vision changing after the procedure.

 3. Your Prescription Is Not Incredibly High

-LASIK can works wonders with sight but it can’t help everyone.
+LASIK can work wonders with sight but it can’t help everyone.
 Patients with refractive errors beyond normal limits carry higher risks of complications.

 If your prescription is too high, results are less predictable when you get LASIK.
-If you can’t get LASIK, you may qualify for another procedure like PRK instead.
+If you can’t get LASIK, you may qualify for another procedure like PRK or an implantable collamer lens instead.

 4. Your Eyes Are Healthy